Metalocalypse: The Doomstar Requiem

+Dethalbum IV

+Dethalbum IV was released on August 22, 2023, alongside the film Metalocalypse: Army of the Doomstar.

 Endorsements

 Dethklok, the in-show band, also endorses several real-world music products, including Marshall Amplification, Gibson guitars, EMG pickups, David Eden Amplification, Universal Audio, M-Audio, Dunlop Manufacturing/MXR, and Line 6 gear.

 Originally endorsing Krank Amplification, Brendon Small and Dethklok began an arrangement with Marshall in 2009.

 According to the official Dethklok MySpace, the Gibson Guitar Corporation was also planning on making a Dethklok signature guitar.
-During the 2008 NAMM Convention, a special edition Epiphone Explorer was unveiled to a select few.
+During the 2008 NAMM Show, a special edition Epiphone Explorer was unveiled to a select few.
 Pictures of show creator Brendon Small holding the guitar can be seen on the internet.
 Small later confirmed that Gibson, not Epiphone, would be releasing a Dethklok Explorer.
 A Dethklok "Thunderhorse" Explorer has been released by Gibson; it would later become Skwisgaar's main guitar on the show.
 In May 2012, Brendon Small revealed a prototype for the new Brendon Small "Snow Falcon" Flying V, it now serves as Toki Wartooth's primary guitar on the show.
 The guitar was released in December 2013 by Gibson.
 In December 2016, an Epiphone version was released.

-At NAMM 2013 Brendon Small revealed that an Epiphone version of the Dethklok "Thunderhorse" Explorer was in production.
+At the NAMM Show in January 2013, Brendon Small revealed that an Epiphone version of the Dethklok "Thunderhorse" Explorer was in production.
 It was released in April 2013 as the Brendon Small "Thunderhorse" Explorer.

 On October 25, 2014, Brendon Small premiered the prototype of the Gibson Dethklok "Snow Horse" Explorer, a silver burst Gibson Explorer modelled after one of Skwisgaar's guitars.

 In 2007, Shocker Toys produced a limited run of statues of William Murderface and Nathan Explosion.
 In 2008 and again in 2009, Shocker Toys made a boxed set of vinyl figures with limited articulation of all 5 of the band members.
 Kid Robot produced unarticulated figures of Murderface and Toki as part of an Adult Swim blind boxed mini figure line.
-At the 2009 San Diego Comic Con, Shocker Toys released an exclusive limited edition Dr. Rockso Mallow.
+At the 2009 San Diego Comic-Con, Shocker Toys released an exclusive limited edition Dr. Rockso Mallow.